Asset Utilization: Definition, Calculation, and Importance

 3. Maintenance Costs

-Moreover, optimizing resource allocation - ensuring the right resources are available and used at the right time - can significantly contribute to reducing maintenance costs and improving asset utilization.
+Optimizing resource allocation by ensuring the right resources are available and used at the right time can further reduce maintenance costs.

 4. Unplanned Downtime